kristianmandrup/cancan-permits/README.markdown

 In the file <code>licenses_generator_spec.rb</code> make the following change <code>config.remove_temp_dir = false</code>
 This will prevent the rails /tmp dir from being deleted after the test run, so you can inspect what is generated in the Rails app.

+## License Generator

+<code>rails g cancan:license [NAME]</code>

+Options
+* --creates : The models that have 'creates' permission for the holder of this license
+* --owns    : The models that have 'owns' permission for the holder of this license
+* --manages : The models that have 'manages' permission for the holder of this license
+* --read    : The models that have 'read' permission for the holder of this license

+Run examples:

+Generate licenses:

+<code>$ rails g cancan:license blog_editing --owns article post --read blog --licenses blogging</code>

+## Permit Generator

+Generate a named permit

+<code>rails g cancan:permit [ROLE]</code>

+Options
+* --creates : The models that have 'creates' permission for the holder of this license
+* --owns    : The models that have 'owns' permission for the holder of this license
+* --manages : The models that have 'manages' permission for the holder of this license
+* --read    : The models that have 'read' permission for the holder of this license

+Run examples:

+Generate licenses:

+<code>$ rails g cancan:permit editor --owns article post --read blog --licenses blog_editing</code>

 # TODO ?